 If you suspect that someone may have alcohol poisoning, it’s vital that you get him or her medical attention immediately.
 Call 9-1-1 for help.
 Leave it to the professionals to assess the situation.
 Don’t wait for all of the symptoms to kick in.
 By then, the affected individual may be in danger.
 If the person loses consciousness, they have a high risk of dying.
-If treated, 96.88% cases of alcohol poisoning result in a complete recovery.
-0.7% cases resulted in death.
+If treated, 96.88% of cases of alcohol poisoning result in a complete recovery.
+0.7% of cases resulted in death.

-If left untreated, a person struggling from alcohol poisoning may experience seizures, cardiac depression or respiratory depression.
+If left untreated, a person struggling from alcohol poisoning may experience seizures, cardiac depression, or respiratory depression.
 They may even choke on their own vomit.
 Severe vomiting can lead to dehydration, which can cause severe brain damage.
 It’s a dangerous situation to be in.

 If the Individual Is Still Conscious